barion/barion-ios/README.md

 }
 ```

+The `paymentResult` will contain the funding source of the last payment attempt (even if it was unsuccessful).
+If there was an error during the payment flow the `paymentError` will contain what the error was.

 You can subscribe to events from the SDK.
 You can use it to log the progress of the payment flow.
 You should create a `FastPaymentConfiguration` object and pass it to the `FastPayment` initialization method.
 Also, you need to implement the `SDKClientEventListener` protocol to catch the events.